Breaking The Wheel Is Committed to Making Games Better.

 Putting aside my moral conviction that crunch is the wrong way to treat people – irrespective of how great some auteur’s vision might be – here are a few quick reasons why its in every studio’s interest to minimize or eliminate crunch:

 - Burnout risks a brain drain of our most experienced developers.
 An IGDA survey found the average career length of respondents was 5.4 years.
 The survey was somewhat compromised by self-selection bias, but that data should still be a wake-up call to managers that the long-term retention prospects for employees are at risk.

 - Turnover is expensive.
 The costs (in terms of recruiting, training, and lost productivity) of replacing a team member (before you even start paying that replacement a salary) are mind boggling*:

 - Replacing junior team members ($30-$50k salary range) can cost as much as 20% of their annual salary

 - Replacing highly skilled team members (lead, tech director, or anyone else making $100k or more) can cost as as much as 213% of their annual salary

-- Millennials are making up an increasingly large portion of the workforce.
-Prototypically speaking, millenials are far more concerned with work/life balance and managing their own hours than previous generations.
+- Millennials and zennials make up an increasingly large portion of the workforce.
+Prototypically speaking, they are far more concerned with work/life balance and managing their own hours than previous generations.
 You will be a far more competitive recruiter for top talent if you have environments and practices that meet that talent’s needs.

 - In a world of the blind, the one-eyed man is king.
 Likewise, in an industry of crunch, the studio that maintains flexible operating practices will have an easier time attracting top talent without paying top dollar.
 That doesn’t mean you should lowball employees – you should always compensate people fairly.
 But if you can offer value beyond money (eg, human-friendly hours and/or flexible schedules), you won’t have to match every competing offer an candidate has in order to make a compelling pitch.